QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 ### Other
 Trivial fixes that do not require review (e.g. typos) are exempt from this policy.
 QSL team members should double check with other members of the team on Discord before pushing a commit without going through this process.

+In the event that a QSL subteam has less than two active members, a QSL Core team member may waive the requirement for that team to review a PR.
 ## Naming conventions

 ### Use of the `$` character